fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	Linked Lists allow you to insert and delete elements at the beginning in O(1) and end in O(n) time complexity for singly linked lists and O(1) for doublt linked list with a tail pointer, whereas arrays or vectors take O(n) time complexity to insert at the beginning, and O(n) at the end if the array is full, else O(1).
 The disadvantage of linked lists is that you can't access elements randomly, you have to traverse the list to access an element.

+	Arrays: O(1) to access an element, O(n) to insert/delete an element
-	Arrays/ Vectors: O(1) to access an element, O(n) to insert/delete an element Linked Lists: O(n) to access an element, O(1) to insert/delete an element at the beginning/end
+	Vectors: O(1) to access an element, O(n) to insert/delete an element at an arbitrary position, amortized O(1)(*Interesting concept, google it!*) to insert/delete an element at the end, Linked Lists: O(n) to access an element, O(1) to insert/delete an element at the beginning/end

 	In almost all cases, **vectors** are preferred over arrays and linked lists because of their dynamic nature and the ability to access elements randomly.